vladimir-dublya/testForDBB/README.md

 # testForDBB

-The first decision was to create navigation using the @react-navigation library.
-Next, a page was created where the login button and all the files that are in the user's storage will be displayed.
+The first solution was to create a navigation using the @react-navigation library.
+Next, a page was created that will display the login buttons and all the files in the user's storage.
 For icons, the react-native-vector-icons/Ionicons library was chosen.
+To store the token and perform asynchronous operations, the redux-toolkit library was taken.
+It was decided to store all the data in one slice, because access to them was needed in different functions of the slice.
+The ability to view nested files in folders was also added by adding the path property to redux.
+Back and Home buttons were implemented.
+Added the ability to delete files and move them.